realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

 Class Oriented Programming (COP) is a style of programming that seems to be primarily focused around continuing to use old procedural/imperative styles leftover from C and C++, but with Class "wrappers" instead of just data structures, files and functions (procedures) like in C.
 Much of what most people call OOP is actually just COP, and is not actually OOP at all.
-Its important to know the difference, because the two styles are very different, and have very different advantages and disadvantages.
+It's important to know the difference, because the two styles are very different, and have very different advantages and disadvantages.